NicolasPetton/elbank/README.md

 (global-set-key (kbd "C-c e") #'elbank-overview)
 ```

 Otherwise just do `M-x elbank-overview RET` to get started.
+The overview buffer
+lists all bank accounts with their current balance and a link to each account
+statements report.

 From the overview buffer, press `r` to create a new report.